forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 * The protection against hospitalization is above 95%.
 * The chance to test positive is reduced by about 80% to 90%.
 The protections is stable across time and mostly across variants.
 The chance to have a high viral load (Ct value <30) and symptoms is reduced by more than 90% [to confirm].

 The muscular administrated 'mRNA' and adenovirus vectored vaccines induce mainly a systemic immunity.
-Accordingly the protection against pneumonia (=severe Covid) is good (more than 70% protection for a least half a year) while the protections against infections in the URT and the conducting airways mediocre and last only a few months:
+Accordingly the protection against pneumonia (=severe Covid) is good.
+On the other hand the protection against infections and transmission is mediocre and last only a few months:
 * *Protection against pneumonia and hospitalization:* Accordingly to the systemic immunity provided, a good protection against hospitalization: most investigations conclude a reduction of at least 70 % in the first half year after vaccination.
-* *Protection against infection:* In the first few months after vaccination the chance to test positive (the detection limit is usually about 1000 cps/milliliter ~~ about 35 to 40 PCR cycles) is reduced and during this time the probability for high viral loads (>10^6 cps/milliliter ~~ less than about 25 to 30 PCR cycles) is even further reduced.
-The protection gradually decreases and vanishes about half a year after vaccination (depends individual immune system and SARS-2 variants present).
-The chance for testing positive after exposure is reduced by about 70% for BNT162b2 in the first 2 months and then gradually decreases and the reduction is lost about 6 months after vaccination against the delta variant.
+* *Protection against infection:* In the first few months after vaccination the chance to test positive (the detection limit is usually at 40 PCR cycles which is about 1000 cps/milliliter) is reduced and during this time the probability for high viral loads is even further reduced.
+The protection gradually decreases and vanishes about 3 to 6 months after vaccination (depends individual factors and SARS-2 variants present).
+The chance for testing positive after exposure is reduced by about 70% for BNT162b2 in the first 2 months and then gradually decreases and the reduction is lost about 3 to 6 months after vaccination against the delta variant.
 The ChAdOx1 initially reduces the chances to test positive by about 50%.
-While starting higher BNT162b2 has a somewhat higher protection decay for the protection in the upper respiratory tract compared to ChAdOx1.
-The protection from mRNA-1273 is higher than BNT162b2/ChAd0x1.
+While ChAdOx1 starts lower than BNT162b2 the decay of protection is slower.
+The protection from mRNA-1273 starts and stays higher than BNT162b2/ChAd0x1.
 * *Protection against Transmission:* Some studies observe in the phase when the vaccine induced immunity reduces the viral load, a reduced onwards transmission from vaccinated index cases; other studies observe no difference even in this  phase.
 After a few months when the viral load in the  tract are the same as for unvaccinated people, there seems to be no reduction, at least in household settings.

 > The widespread assumption that vaccinated people transmit Covid less for more than a few months *lacks* a rigorous scientific basis.
 To my judgement, there is neither an epidemiological nor a medical benefit/basis to (push to) vaccinate people not at risk for severe Covid.